systopia/de.systopia.xcm/README.md

 ## Installation

-Install in the usual way (e.g. clone this repository into your CiviCRM extensions directory, then go to Administer » System Settings » Extensions, click Refresh then it should show up and you can click Install.)
+Install in the usual way (e.g. download the [latest release](https://github.com/systopia/de.systopia.xcm/releases) or clone this repository into your CiviCRM extensions directory, then go to Administer » System Settings » Extensions, click Refresh then it should show up and you can click Install.)

-Then visit /civicrm/admin/setting/xcm to configure it.
-**At the very least you need to visit that settings page and click Save or the extension will always create new contacts.**
+Then go to Administer » Adminstration Console » Xtended Contact Matcher Settings (/civicrm/admin/setting/xcm) to visit the settings panel. **At the very least you need to visit that settings page and add a rule, or the extension will always create new contacts.**

 ## Usage